w3c/vc-di-eddsa/README.md

 🚧 This linked data suite specification is under development DO NOT use this in production.

-Breaking changes will be push regularly.
+Breaking changes will be pushed regularly.